 In the past, the CIDOC CRM had been extended several times.
+For extensions, the process is started over again with the additional elements.
 Some of these extensions are explicitly documented [41].
 During extension, more general domains or ranges were sometimes assigned to preexisting properties.
 Such a change is monotonic as most of the last extensions have been.
 This observed behavior confirms the utility of the presented methodology, in particular of seeking minimal domains and ranges within the scope of the model.